jessbass697/reactProject/README.md

   position={u.position} lyrics={u.explicit_lyrics}/>;
 });
 ```
 Now that map has pulled the information I want to use from the state.
-I used **props** to implement them within my application.
+I used **props** to pass the information into my components.

 ```
 <ChartCard image={this.props.image}